micanogueira/micanogueira.github.io/content/highlights/educational.md

     <span class="eduperiod">1997 ➛ 2006</span>

-    {{< fa solid book-reader >}}&nbsp;Entered elementary school as one of the few students who already knew how to read and write, helping peers in their learning process.
+    {{< fa solid book-open-reader >}}&nbsp;Entered elementary school as one of the few students who already knew how to read and write, helping peers in their learning process.

-    {{< fa solid theater-masks >}}&nbsp;Wrote a play, directed it and acted together with some classmates, making a presentation to everyone in the school.
+    {{< fa solid masks-theater >}}&nbsp;Wrote a play, directed it and acted together with some classmates, making a presentation to everyone in the school.

     {{< fa solid users >}}&nbsp;Several times elected class representative.